+The district replaced over 430 chromebooks to be used for students.
 The district purchased chromebooks throughout the year to replace broken or outdated equipment.
 The district is a 1:1 district with every student having access to a chromebook.
+General Fund dollars as well as Title Funds and ESSER funds help support the purchase of these technology resource.